the-alchemist88/Cpp_helper_codes/Templates/templates&type_deduction.md

 3) `auto&& x = expr;`	-->	This is a universal reference.
 Type of x depends on the value category of expr:
 	- if L value then type of x dedeuced as T& according to reference collapsing rules
-	- if R value(PR value or X value) then type of x dedeuced as T&& according to reference collapsing rules
+	- if R value(PR value or X value) then type of x dedeuced as `T&&` according to reference collapsing rules
    ```
    template<typename T>
-   void func(T x);
+   void func(T&& x);
    ```

 Ex: